udecode/plate/README.md

 ### Hiring

 Udecode offers Plate consultancy services.
-If you're a company in need of a gig, please DM @zbeyens.
+If you're a company in need of a gig, please contact [@zbeyens](https://github.com/zbeyens).

 ## Introduction